jhilpatel06/Convolution-Coding-Matlab-Analysis/README.md

 The simulation is implemented entirely in MATLAB (Live Script) and visualizes BER (Bit Error Rate) performance over 5000 trials for multiple coding configurations.

-▶️ The project hence primararily emphasises on algorithm design, implementation accuracy, and result visualization.
+▶️ The project hence primarily emphasizes algorithm design, implementation accuracy, and result visualization.

 ---